tylerpearson/CoverPop/README.md

 # CoverPop

-CoverPop is modal splash page plugin with cookie integration.
-Style agnostic.
-Responsive friendly.
+CoverPop is modal splash page plugin that is easily styleable.

 ## Website